ArticExploit/unique-visitor-counter/README.md

 - Make sure the "_db.json" files are writable and readable by your webserver

 ## Implementation into your website
 The Counter works as is.
-Only think to figure out on your own is some html and css to make it look pretty.
+Only thing you need to figure out on your own is some html and css to make it look pretty.